In today's data-driven world, efficiently managing large volumes of data is a pain point for many companies.

 ETL and SQL are two distinct concepts serving different purposes in data management.

-• ETL (Extract, Transform, Load) integrates data from structured and unstructured data sources.
+ETL (Extract, Transform, Load) ETL tools extract and load data from structured and unstructured data sources into analytics environments.

 What Is ETL?